rjuliamedeiros/UD_SomniumScipionis/README.md

 ### Cicero *Somnium Scipionis*

 *Somnium Scipionis* is a passage from Book VI of De Republica, written by Cicero in the 1st century BC.
-The source text was obtained from the Perseus Digital Library Scaife Viewer, which provided the Greek text and its tokenization.
+The source text was obtained from the PHI Latin Texts (https://latin.packhum.org/loc/474/43/0#7), which provided the Greek text and its tokenization.
 The syntactic annotation was performed manually and follows the Universal Dependencies (UD) scheme.